Masbuta: Types

-Masbuta is distinct from ṭamaša (or ṭmaša) and rišama, which are personal ablution rituals that do not require the presence of a priest.
-Tamaša is typically performed after bodily pollutions, such as seminal discharge, sexual activity, or after subsiding from unclean thoughts or anger at another person.
+Masbuta is distinct from ṭamaša "immersion" and rišama "ablution", which are personal ritual purification rituals that do not require the presence of a priest. Ṭamaša is typically performed after bodily pollutions, such as seminal discharge, sexual activity, or after subsiding from unclean thoughts or anger at another person.
 This ablution is comparable to tevilah in Judaism and ghusl in Islam.
 Rišama is performed daily before prayers and religious ceremonies or after bowel evacuation and is comparable to wudu in Islam.

-Parallels
+Parallels with other religious traditions

 Birger A. Pearson finds many parallels between the Sethian ritual of the Five Seals and the Mandaean baptismal ritual of masbuta.

+In Mandaic, Christian baptism is not referred to as maṣbuta, but rather as mamiduta (ࡌࡀࡌࡉࡃࡅࡕࡀ; cognate with Syriac ܡܥܡܘܕܝܬܐ mʿmudita, used by Syriac Christians to refer to baptism), which Mandaean texts describe as unclean since it is performed in standing rather than flowing water.

+Ryen (2009) notes that there are various similarities between Mandaean masbuta and baptism in Syriac Christianity, pointing to contact between the two religions during late antiquity.